Posted on

 Use visuals

 You surely must have heard of – Show, don’t tell!
-While I wouldn’t ask you to refrain from telling, showing your audience what you really mean is an excellent way of tugging at their heartstrings.
-I am not just making claims; here’s a study that proves the same.
+While we wouldn’t ask you to refrain from telling, showing your audience what you really mean is an excellent way of tugging at their heartstrings.

 As per Campaign Monitor, 36% of donors are likely to give if they have heard stories or seen photos.
 The continuous influx of information has made visuals drive a promising impact for non-profit drip campaigns.

 Besides being appealing, visuals have a plethora of benefits.
 It makes the information and the message to be easily retainable while boosting engagement.
 You can integrate visuals by creating infographics to convey numbers and heaps of data easily.
-This can be done with charts, maps, and others.
+This can be done with charts, maps and others.
 With stories that unravel over a long period, you can also use clocks or timelines to visualize the data in your email design.
 This allows the information to be put across in an organized manner in distinct sections while making it easy to read.

 A powerful CTA